Todd-Kridel/TK-Weather-Forecast-Tracker/README.md

 [ Challenge Assignment Appearance ]

-The following picture shows the appearance of the completed (for-now) challenge assignment application webpage:
+The following pictures show the appearance of the completed (for-now) challenge assignment application webpage:

 ![an example view of the appearance of the weather-search upper webpage](./assets/images/TK-Weather-Forecast-Tracker-upper.jpg)